7. Multidimensional numeric data at a glance#

 This open-access textbook is, and will remain, freely available for everyone’s enjoyment (also in PDF; a paper copy can also be ordered).
 It is a non-profit project.
 Although available online, it is a whole course, and should be read from the beginning to the end.
 Refer to the Preface for general introductory remarks.
 Any bug/typo reports/fixes are appreciated.
 Make sure to check out Deep R Programming [34] too.

-Let us increase the level of complexity by permitting each of the \(n\) entities to be described by \(m\) features, for any \(m\ge 1\).
+Let’s increase the level of complexity by describing the \(n\) entities by \(m\) features, for any \(m\ge 1\).
 In other words, we will be dealing with \(n\) points in an \(m\)-dimensional space, \(\mathbb{R}^m\).

 Important

 7.1.
-Creating matrices#
+Creating matrices

 7.1.1.
-Reading CSV files#
+Reading CSV files

 body = np.genfromtxt("https://raw.githubusercontent.com/gagolews/" +